storyl/liam-story-portfolio/README.md

 Welcome to the git repo for my portfolio site.

-You can find the live site here: [http://story.lol](http://story.lol)
+This site was built with React, Next.js, and Tailwind CSS.

-Feel free to email me at `storyliam@gmail.com` if you have any questions!
+You can find the live site here: [https://liamstory.dev/](https://liamstory.dev/)